AsBadAsABadass/AsBadAsABadass.github.io/_posts/2015-05-01-syntaxterror-cpp.md

 ### What is that colon `:` for? {#colon}

-This colon is valid in two places:
+This colon is valid and unique in two places in C++:

 - after constructors as _initializer list_
-- after a class definition for inheritance
+- in a class definition after the name for inheritance

 ~~~ cpp
 class Foo